d33bs/CytoTable/docs/source/tutorials.configuration-and-performance.md

 - __Chunk sizes based on Parquet dataset file sizes:__ one way to estimate chunk size for a given source dataset is to use Parquet dataset file size.
 Parquet files are often thought to have the best performance when their storage size is around `100 MB` - `1024 MB` (`1 GB`).
 - __Best number of threads__: the number of threads used by software is typically set to the number of processors available (sometimes multiplied by small integer, as in the case of Python's [`ThreadPoolExecutor`](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ThreadPoolExecutor).).
+- __Multithreading involves "taking turns"__: multiple threads within the same process will "take turns" to accomplish a task (we won't see completion of tasks at the exact same time).
+- __Multiprocessing is typicaly more resource intensive__: multiprocessing allows tasks to be completed in parallel but often involves the consumption of greater resources due to management overhead and how entire processors are utilized (in addition to threading behavior).
 - __Avoid too much multitasking (multithread or multiprocess tasks)__: there are limits to the benefits received through multitasking.
 Each task has an inherent resource cost overhead for management in addition to the work it will accomplish.
 Be sure to consider reasonable numbers of multithreaded or multiprocessed tasks to avoid too much management overhead.